Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Measuring the Velocity Dispersion

-In summary, systematic uncertainties due to estimates and models of the PSF are likely present with amplitudes comparable to the required $H_0$ precision for cosmological studies.
+In summary, systematic uncertainties due to estimates and models of the PSF are likely present in ground-based observations with amplitudes comparable to the required $H_0$ precision for cosmological studies.
 Underestimates of the PSF width, miscentering the lens galaxy and assuming a Gaussian PSF lead to underestimates of the velocity dispersion which will drive models to have more extended dark matter and so lower values of $H_0$, while overestimating the PSF width has the reverse effect.
+This is likely less of a problem for the measurement of central velocity dispersion with space-based observations \citep[see, e.g.][for the JWST/NIRSpec PSF treatment]{Shajib2026} given that the fractional PSF errors compared to the scale length of the galaxy are smaller.
+However, at large distances from the center, the absolute PSF errors become more important and the measurements at large radii can be subjected to potential biases in 2D kinematic measurements.